-During the first summer we were married, my hubby and I biked to work and back together.
+During my first summer after university, I lived in the city and biked to my job.
 It was a 20-minute bike ride or a 20-minute bus ride, and the bike ride was definitely much nicer.
-Lately, we’ve also been biking with the girls more often.
-Getting out on bikes with small kids can be tricky, so here are my tips for biking with children under 5.
+Lately, I’ve been biking with my daughters more often.
+Gone are the days when I simply jumped on my bike and set off down the road.
+Getting ready to ride with children can be tricky and requires more patience, but it’s definitely worth it, so here are my tips for biking with children under 5.

 This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.